The Basics

 For more details, see my post: Brewing Kombucha In the Wintertime

-Purchasing a Fermentaholics SCOBY guarantees quality.
+Second, purchasing a Fermentaholics SCOBY guarantees quality.
 Each SCOBY we send out is carefully grown and packed with long-fermented starter tea that is guaranteed to do its part.
 The SCOBY is only one piece of the puzzle to create a successful brew.
-More often then not, the brewing temperature zone is off.
+Again, more often then not, the brewing temperature zone is off.
 The SCOBYs need a proper fermenting temperature of 75-85°F or it will ferment extra slow and it will appear nothing is happening.

 So what can you do at this point?